top of page

 Mentor since 2018

-The most rewarding thing about being a mentor is having the chance to introduce young professionals to as many different projects and aspects of fisheries work as possible.
-It’s my goal to provide members with the opportunity to work completely through a project and to get an idea of the day to day work of fisheries professionals.
+The most rewarding thing about being a Mentor is having the chance to introduce young professionals to as many different projects and aspects of fisheries work as possible.
+It’s my goal to provide Corpsmembers with the opportunity to work completely through a project and to get an idea of the day to day work of fisheries professionals.

 Dane St. George